Composer0/BlogBackend/README.md

 - Created CRUD functions for users.js.
 Update, Delete and Read.
 - Post comment left in Delete section.
 Once Post route is enabled, this will be enabled.
 - Updated index to allow for User route.

+### Additional Lesson
+- Getting better at learning how to read and write try...catch statements as well as learning proper http codes.